ad54/machine_info/README.md

 # machine_info

-This is python file which grabs system information and insrt into elastic database.
+This is python file which grabs system information and insert into elastic database.
 It also provides mailing facility.